aCeTotal/hypr-arch/README.md

 ================

-10. In steam, make sure you select Proton Experimental - Bleeding Edge, for the latest edition of Proton and DXVK.
+10. In steam, make sure you select Proton Experimental - Bleeding Edge, for the latest version of Proton and DXVK.
 Very important.
 (Right click on Proton Experimental -> betas -> Select Bleeding Edge.)

 11. Good luck! :)